j624364/asca-rust/doc.md

 A word with no marked boundaries is considered one syllable.
 There are no rules regarding internal syllable structure.

 #### Length
 Segment length can be represented by either `ː` or `:`.
 A segment can be followed by multiple length markers, representing overlong segments.
 Alternatively, length can be represented by repetition of the segment (i.e. `si:m` can be `siim`).
 Identical segments that are separated by a syllable boundary are not considered one long segment.
-If a long segment falls at the end of a syllable, `;` can be used a shorthand to also close the syllable (i.e. `si:.tiŋ` can be `si;tiŋ`).
+If a long segment falls at the end of a syllable, `;` can be used as shorthand to also close the syllable (i.e. `si:.tiŋ` can be `si;tiŋ`).

 #### Stress
 Primary stress can be represented by either `ˈ` or `'` and secondary stress by either `ˌ` or `,`.
 These are placed at the start of the syllable.
 The boundary marker can be omitted if followed by a stressed syllable (i.e. `ə'gəʊ` instead of `ə.'gəʊ`).
 Note that ejective consonants cannot be marked with a `'` as this will be interpreted as stress. `ʼ` must be used instead `i.e. /pʼ/`.